-At the time that I was in college, every major event or job fair always seemed to have an agent (of the devil) from the credit company with a booth set up decorated with balloons, offering free t-shirts and pens if you signed up for a credit card.
+At the time that I was in college, every major event or job fair always seemed to have an agent (of financial destruction) from the credit company with a booth set up decorated with balloons, offering free t-shirts and pens if you signed up for a credit card.

 "I remember being lured over to one such booth where the lady told me I could get up to $2,500 of free money!"

-I remember being lured over to one such booth where the lady told me I could get up to $2,500 if I only filled out this one form and I wouldn't have to pay the money back anytime soon plus I'd get this amazing t-shirt with the credit card company branding on it (to wear where?).
+I remember being lured over to one such booth where the lady told me I could get up to $2,500 if I only filled out this one form and how I wouldn't have to pay the money back anytime soon plus I'd get this amazing t-shirt with the credit card company's branding on it (to wear where though?).

 I immediately called home to tell my mother about the "basically free" money I was being offered at school.
 Her response?
 "What could you possibly need in your life that you need to buy on credit?"